Privatized Banking: High Cash Value and Long-Term Growth

-Policy modifications are like custom upgrades on a standard model floorplan when you’re building a house.
-These design features make all the difference between an accumulation plan, and one you can actually use.
+Cash-value life insurance modifications are like custom upgrades on a standard model floorplan when you’re building a house.
+These design features make all the difference between an accumulation plan and one you can actually use.

-In What Kind of Policy Do You Want, Part 1, we discussed the key elements: a dividend-paying whole life insurance contract with a mutual company that has guaranteed premiums, guaranteed cash value, and a guaranteed death benefit.
+In What Kind of Policy Do You Want, Part 1, we discussed the type of life insurance we use: a dividend-paying whole life insurance contract with a mutual company that has guaranteed premiums, guaranteed cash value, and a guaranteed death benefit.
 Now it’s time to step it up a notch.

-High cash value up front and long-term performance are highly achievable when you design the policy in a specialized way.
-This custom design includes specific funding ratios and high-performance custom modifications to a whole life policy.
+High cash value upfront and long-term performance are highly achievable when you design the policy in a specialized way.
+This custom design includes specific funding ratios and high-performance custom modifications to a whole life insurance policy.

-Why You’re Shopping for a High Cash Value Policy
+Why You’re Shopping for a High Cash Value Life Insurance Policy

 Why are you looking for high early cash value and long-term growth in cash value life insurance?

 You want to secure the advantages of safety and liquidity of your money while maximizing your growth rate.
-Your cash value won’t drop in value, and you can access it through policy loans.
-Because of this, you know that whole life insurance is an ideal place to store cash, allowing you to be the bank.
+Your cash value component won’t drop in value, and you can access it through life insurance loans.
+These advantages make whole life insurance an ideal place to store cash, allowing you to be your own bank.

-This is why it’s important that you don’t just get a policy that builds cash value at some point.
-You want access to lots of cash value very early on in the policy.
+This is why it’s important that you don’t just get cash value life insurance that builds cash value at some point.
+You want access to lots of cash value very early on.
 Today’s article will show you how that is possible.

 What We’ll Cover

-Today, we’ll show you how we fine-tune a life insurance policy to get it to peak performance.
-This is the secret sauce behind a Privatized Banking policy.
-It’s how we dress up a typical life insurance policy and transform it into the superhero version.
+Today, we’ll show you how we fine-tune cash value life insurance to get it to peak performance.
+This is the secret sauce behind Privatized Banking.
+It’s how we dress up a cash value life insurance policy and transform it into the superhero version.

 - How do I build up cash value quickly to invest in opportunities?